libreswitch/ops/docs/AAA_user_guide.md

 The AAA feature is used for authenticating users who access the switch management interface using console, SSH or REST.
 The AAA feature supports the following:

 - Local or RADIUS authentication.
+- Configuring the RADIUS authentication type.
-- Configure RADIUS servers (maximum up-to 64 RADIUS servers).
+- Configuring RADIUS servers (maximum of 64 RADIUS servers).
-- Configure SSH authentication method.
+- Configuring the SSH authentication method.

 This feature currently supports user authentication based on user name and password.